posted by James Reel

 Arizona Onstage Productions, which usually presents offbeat shows in small venues, is moving into the Temple of Music and Art this weekend and next for its most extravagant (and mainstream) production to date, The Full Monty.
 Meanwhile, Chamber Music Plus Southwest is cramming two different shows into a single weekend.
 One, with live classical music, has Sharon Gless (of Queer as Folk and Cagney & Lacey) narrating an imagined correspondence between poet Emily Dickinson and "Swedish Nightingale" Jenny Lind; the other, with an original jazz score by Avery Sharpe, presents Jasmine Guy (A Different World, Dead Like Me, many Broadway shows) in Raisin' Cane: A Harlem Renaissance Odyssey.

-You can red more about it here.
+here.
 Then move on to an article about a local playwright who’s either brave enough or crazy enough to mount a production of his own work:

 Gavin Kayner's output as a writer includes six full-length plays, two one-acts, several shorter pieces and three screenplays.
 And that's just since he retired from teaching five years ago.